Pesticide: Uses

+In addition to their main use in agriculture, pesticides have a number of other applications.
 Pesticides are used to control organisms that are considered to be harmful, or pernicious to their surroundings.
 For example, they are used to kill mosquitoes that can transmit potentially deadly diseases like West Nile virus, yellow fever, and malaria.
 They can also kill bees, wasps or ants that can cause allergic reactions.
 Insecticides can protect animals from illnesses that can be caused by parasites such as fleas.
 Pesticides can prevent sickness in humans that could be caused by moldy food or diseased produce.
 Herbicides can be used to clear roadside weeds, trees, and brush.
 They can also kill invasive weeds that may cause environmental damage.
 Herbicides are commonly applied in ponds and lakes to control algae and plants such as water grasses that can interfere with activities like swimming and fishing and cause the water to look or smell unpleasant.
 Uncontrolled pests such as termites and mold can damage structures such as houses.
 Pesticides are used in grocery stores and food storage facilities to manage rodents and insects that infest food such as grain.
+Pesticides are used on lawns and golf courses, partly for cosmetic reasons.

+Integrated pest management, the use of multiple approaches to control pests, is becoming widespread and has been used with success in countries such as Indonesia, China, Bangladesh, the U.S., Australia, and Mexico.
+IPM attempts to recognize the more widespread impacts of an action on an ecosystem, so that natural balances are not upset.

 Each use of a pesticide carries some associated risk.
 Proper pesticide use decreases these associated risks to a level deemed acceptable by pesticide regulatory agencies such as the United States Environmental Protection Agency (EPA) and the Pest Management Regulatory Agency (PMRA) of Canada.

-DDT, sprayed on the walls of houses, is an organochlorine that has been used to fight malaria since the 1950s.
-Recent policy statements by the World Health Organization have given stronger support to this approach.
+DDT, sprayed on the walls of houses, is an organochlorine that has been used to fight malaria vectors (mosquitos) since the 1940s.
+The World Health Organization recommend this approach.
 It and other organochlorine pesticides have been banned in most countries worldwide because of their persistence in the environment and human toxicity.
-DDT use is not always effective, as resistance to DDT was identified in Africa as early as 1955, and by 1972 nineteen species of mosquito worldwide were resistant to DDT.
+DDT has become less effective, as resistance was identified in Africa as early as 1955, and by 1972 nineteen species of mosquito worldwide were resistant to DDT.